GlennOu66304/react-qunaer-antd/Udemy React and Typescript.md

 1. git new branch
 2. change the Component export to the export * from './Head'(index.ts)
 3. change the code to language logic:
 1) language add section
+a.useSelector get the state value first b.useDispatch dispatch the action c.import the dispatch function then
+c. arry map loop still use the class option

 2) translation part add
 3) menuclickHandle function add
 4) root reucer add
 4. add the useSelector
-5.
+5. hoos.ts add